HW-PlayersPatch/Development/Props/Vaygr_Changes_Prop.md

 *Removing EMP or changing its mechanics would be short sighted - this is a still a skill-based ability which should reward a player for correct positioning and timing, however it is simply too oppressive, especially for races trying to prevent Vaygr macro from spiralling out of control.
 Instead of changing EMP itself, some peripheral factors are changing, such as scout EMP shielding (so they stun themselves more easily, making EMP have an associated risk for its reward).*
 * **Cost up:** `1500 => 2000 (+33%)` Having unrivalled dominance in fighter battles should come with a price tag.
-* **Research time up:** `70 => 90 (+29%)` It should also be pre-meditated.
+* **Research time up:** `70 => 80 (+14%)` It should also be pre-meditated.
 ### Mobile Refineries
 *Losing refineries due to poor scouting/defence is currently a minor annoyance at best.
 Incentivising refinery snipes on smaller maps leads to less linear gameplay.*
 * **Cost up:** `800 => 1000 (+25%)`
-### Utility Armor Upgrade
+### Utility Armour Upgrade
-*Collectors are currently shrugging off harrassment damage with no problems - harrassment is an attention-intensive option for the harrasser, so it should be for the harrassed also.
-Tanky workers mean the defender has far less to worry about, and the harrasser will find their return-on-investment depressingly low.
+*Collectors are currently shrugging off harrassment damage with no problems - harrassment requires planning, decision making, calculation and multitasking for the harrasser, so it should demand these things from the defender too.
+Tanky workers mean the defender has far less to worry about (sometimes nothing at all), and the harrasser will find their return-on-investment depressingly low.
 Fighters in particular trade quite poorly against even a single layer of hull defence.
-Vaygr in particular should be weak to economic harrass, as their core strength is overwhelming their opponent with a superior economy - opponents should be able to exploit a sloppy Vaygr player's lack of defence.*
+Vaygr in should be weak to economic harrass, as their core strength is overwhelming their opponent with a superior economy - opponents should be able to exploit a sloppy Vaygr player's lack of defensive foresight.*
 * **Cost up:** `1200 => 2100 (+75%)` Equals Hiign combined: `1100` collector, `1000` refinery
 * **Research time up:** `120 => 180 (+50%)` 10s less than Hiign combined: `100` collector, `90` refinery